OSGeo/gdal/doc/source/programs/gdal_raster_clip.rst

     the input dataset, unless :option:`--bbox-crs` is specified.
     The X and Y axis are the "GIS friendly ones", that is X is longitude or easting, and Y is latitude or northing.
+    The bounds are expended if necessary to match input pixel boundaries.

 .. option:: --bbox-crs <CRS>